Mercari Fee Calculator

 What are Mercari's selling fees?

 Mercari charges a 10% selling fee on the final sale price of an item.
 This fee is automatically deducted from your earnings once the item is sold and the transaction is complete.
-It is applied across all categories and product types on the platform, making it a significant factor in a seller's overall profitability.
+It is applied across all categories and product types on the platform.

 Does Mercari charge a payment processing fee?

 Yes, Mercari charges a payment processing fee of 2.9% of the sale price plus an additional $0.50 for each transaction.
-This fee covers the cost of processing the buyer's payment and is also deducted from the seller's earnings.
-This is separate from the 10% selling fee and impacts the total fees incurred on a sale.
+This fee covers the cost of processing the buyer's payment and is deducted from the seller's earnings on top of the 10% selling fee.

 How can I calculate my net profit on Mercari?